Henry Dancer Days is registered with the Information Commissioner’s Office. No. ZB294857

 Henry Dancer Days provides practical and mental health & wellbeing support to children and young people who are suffering from cancer.
-We do this by providing a range of FUN activities including one to one storytelling in 7 major UK paediatric cancer centres: Newcastle, Leeds, Sheffield, Manchester, Liverpool, Birmingham and London.
+We do this by providing a range of FUN activities including one to one storytelling in 7 major UK paediatric cancer centres: Newcastle, Leeds, Sheffield, Manchester, Liverpool, London and Glasgow.
 We also support the families of young Primary Bone Cancer patients in 32 UK Hospitals through our Hardship Support Scheme.
 We help with travel, communication equipment, accommodation, physio equipment and memory-making trips for those in Palliative Care.
 In addition, we have commenced a Pottery Project in The Great North Children’s Hospital; distracting children by creating masterpieces they can keep.

 Established in June 2012, our organisation is registered with the Charities Commission (No. 1147982) and the Fundraising Regulator with the charitable objective of providing relief to children and young people living with cancer.
 Henry Dancer was aged just 11 when he was first diagnosed with Osteosarcoma, a primary bone cancer, in his leg.
 The disease had already spread to his lungs and he never walked again.
 Over the following year, Henry underwent horrendous and intrusive treatment, including a titanium implant from his hip to his shin to replace the diseased bone.
 After just 348 days he died, breaking the hearts of many who knew him.